SoftInstigate/restheart-security/README.md

 # archived

-On 6/3/2020 we decided to use a mono repo to manage all restheart code. restheart-common has been merged in [restheart](https://github.com/SoftInstigate/restheart) and archived.
+On 6/3/2020 we decided to use a mono repo to manage all restheart code. restheart-security has been merged in [restheart](https://github.com/SoftInstigate/restheart) and archived.

 # RESTHeart Security